stellar/stellar-core/scripts/README.md

 - Prequisites - `stellar-xdr` and `stellar-core`
 - Description - This is a script to help with the [Soroban Settings Upgrade](../docs/software/soroban-settings.md).
 It's important to be aware of how the underlying process works in case the script has some issues, so please read through that doc before attempting to use this script.
 This script should be run from the directory that contains your stellar-core binary.
 This script also queries the SDF Horizon for the sequence number of the account, so if the SDF Horizon instance is unavailable, then you'll need to provide the account's sequence number manually.
-- Usage - Ex. `sh ../scripts/settings-helper.sh SCSQHJIUGUGTH2P4K6AOFTEW4HUMI2BRTUBBDDXMQ4FLHXCX25W3PGBJ 'Test SDF Network ; September 2015' ../soroban-settings/testnet_settings_phase2.json`.
+- Usage - Ex. `sh ../scripts/settings-helper.sh SCSQHJIUGUGTH2P4K6AOFTEW4HUMI2BRTUBBDDXMQ4FLHXCX25W3PGBJ testnet ../soroban-settings/testnet_settings_phase2.json`.
 The first argument is the secret key of the source account that will be used for the transactions to set up the upgrade, the second argument is the the network passphrase, and the third is the path to the JSON file with the proposed settings.